To decide on something as important as your child’s education and well-being in a foreign country might be the toughest part about moving abroad.

 Choosing a new school, pre-school, or kindergarten when moving to a new country has become increasingly difficult for parents.
 Each institution has its own unique philosophy and attributes and in some Asian cities, the choices are endless.
 Comparing what each place offers with the needs of your child is no simple task.

-A good place to start is to check available options in your area and ask other parents of your own nationality or other expats which school they have chosen for their children and why.
+A good place to start your search is to check available options in your area and ask other parents of your own nationality or other expats which school they have chosen for their children and why.
 This may give you some indication of which schools are popular in your area and more importantly why before you make your own inquiry into each available option.

 You can find a list of many associations and institutions for your nationality in your country of residence here.